FIRST SUNDAY IN LENT

 Scroll to the bottom of this post to find today’s lectionary reading and collect.
 You can see all the previous Lent daybook 2019 posts here.

 In February 2018 I was honored to speak at a couple events for Christ Church in Austin on how the discipline of Lent forms us to love.
 I led the group of artists and art-appreciators in an exploration of how the rhythms and disciplines of lament, confession, forgiveness, healing, prayer, hospitality, and generosity can form us as artists and people.
-Through the five Sundays of Lent that lead up to Holy Week, I’ll be sharing notes from that Austin talk on the blog.
+Through the five Sundays of Lent that lead up to Holy Week, II’ll be sharing on the blog the background notes I used to prepare that Austin talk..
 It’ll also give me the opportunity I haven’t taken before to share, in real time, some background to the images and music I select for the daily devotional posts.

 In February 2018 I was honored to speak at a couple of events for Christ Church in Austin on how the discipline of Lent forms us to love.
 I led the group of artists and art appreciators in an exploration of how the rhythms and disciplines of lament, confession, forgiveness, healing, prayer, hospitality, and generosity can form us as artists and people.
 I’m going to share on the blog what I shared through the five Sundays leading up to the beginning of Holy Week.
 It’ll also give me the opportunity I haven’t taken before to share, in real time, some background to the images and music I select for the daily devotional posts.